jellyfishsolutions/lynx-admin-ui/README.md

 Beside the standard `Entity` annotation, the `AdminUI` shall be added when an entity is defined.
 The `string` argument indicates a readable name of the entity, that will be used in the UI.
 Localized string are supported and will be automatically used in the UI.

+### `AdminUI` optional argument
+The `AdminUI` annotation supports also an optional object argument, with the following optional parameters:
+* `filterBy`: defines a function to generate an appropriate `where` clause used to filter the data in the list section of the AdminUI.
+It receives the current `req` request as argument;
+* `editorTemplate` and `editorParentTemplate` allow to specifies a custom editor template for the current entity;
+* `popupEditorTemplate` and `popupEditorParentTemplate` allow to specifies a custom popup editor template for the current entity;
+* `listTemplate` and `listParentTemplate` allow to specifies a custom list template for the current entity;
+* `listActionTemplate` allows to specifies a custom template to be used as the 'action' column (the last one) in the listing template.

+Each "template" parameter accepts both a `string`, containing the specified path, or a function that accept the current `req` request as argument and returns a `string`.
+Using the function version, it is possible to customize a template based on a specific request.

 ## `EditableEntity` interface
 An `AdminUI` entity shall also implements the `EditableEntity`.
 To implement the interface, the class shall have these two methods:
 ```